 The "gold standard" for HIV screening, the HIV 4th Generation Antibody Test is most commonly used to detect the virus.
 The test is 100% sensitive in terms of accurately identifying HIV antibodies, which typically take anywhere from 2-3 weeks after exposure.
 Most people will develop detectable antibodies within this time frame.
 We do recommend retesting at the 3 month mark for conclusive results.
 In addition to detecting HIV antibodies, this HIV test also detects HIV p24 antigens.
 HIV p24 antigens are viral proteins that make up most of the core of the virus.
 Blood serum concentrations of p24 antigens are high in the first few weeks after infection; therefore tests sensitive to p24 antigens are useful for diagnosing very early HIV infections when antibody levels are still low.
 A negative test result means that no HIV antibodies were found (although follow-up testing is still recommended).
 If the result is positive, then a Western blot confirmatory test is automatically performed.
 Some individuals may be initially reactive (HIV-positive) during the preliminary test and indeterminate or non-reactive (HIV-negative) by Western blot, although such cases are extremely rare.

-After taking an HIV test, the results are emailed in 1-2 days.
-People who test positive will be given a free phone consultation with a doctor who will discuss further treatment options.
-While a positive HIV result indicates that you have been infected with the virus that leads to AIDS, it does not mean that you have AIDS.
+After taking an HIV test, the results are sent to your secure online account within 1-2 days.
+Individuals who test positive for anything, including HIV, will be given a free phone consultation with a doctor who will discuss further treatment options.
+While a positive HIV result indicates that you have been infected with the virus that can lead to AIDS, it does not mean that you have AIDS (or ever will if you are treated properly).
 Unfortunately, there is currently no cure for HIV, but it can be effectively managed with medication and therapy.